gprMax/gprMax/README.rst

 * gcc (https://gcc.gnu.org) should be already installed, so no action is required.

-Mac OS X
+macOS
-^^^^^^^^
+^^^^^

-* Installations of Xcode on Mac OS X come with the LLVM (clang) compiler, but it does not currently support OpenMP, so you must install gcc (https://gcc.gnu.org).
+* Installations of Xcode on macOS come with the LLVM (clang) compiler, but it does not currently support OpenMP, so you must install gcc (https://gcc.gnu.org).
 This is easily done by installing the Homebrew package manager (http://brew.sh) and running:

 .. code-block:: none